Udaya001/EduRAG/README.md

 ## Overview
 EduRAG is an AI-powered tutoring system that uses Retrieval-Augmented Generation (RAG), LLM APIs, and PostgreSQL to deliver smart, context-aware educational responses.

+## Features
+- Retrieval-Augmented Generation (RAG) for accurate and contextual answers
+- LangChain integration for dynamic LLM workflows
+- PostgreSQL vector store for fast and relevant retrieval
+- FastAPI backend for easy API interaction

 ## Setup Instructions

 1. Clone the repo: